L'Austral cruise review

 On Durant's birthday, the room-service waiter delivered a late-afternoon surprise: a beautiful small cake of dark and white chocolate with plates, forks, and napkins.
 It was a nice gesture, and it was more discreet than having waiters sing "Happy Birthday" in the dining room, as might have been done on some cruise ships.

 L'Austral has bars in the Main Lounge on Deck 3, in the Observation Lounge on Deck 6, and overlooking the Pool on Deck 7.
 Drink prices are comparable to what you might pay at a bar or café in a major European city: anywhere from € 4,50 for a lager to € 10 for a typical cocktail.

 If you and your companion are enthusiastic drinkers, you can buy an "Open Bar Package," which was priced at € 30 (single cabin) or € 60 (double cabin) during our cruise.

-New World residents, take note: As of July, 2012, fares for North and South American passengers include unlimited bar and minibar drinks.
+Fares for North and South American passengers now include unlimited bar and minibar drinks.

 Next page: Other amenities